-In recent times, the business of vegetables is been considered as one of the fastest and lucrative developing industry in India.
-This is mainly due to upscale demand for that of the frozen vegetable products all over the globe.
-Due to high demand of frozen vegetables, pickles, mushrooms and other similar products, there is a scope for large investment opportunity in exports.
-India is considered as the largest producer of okra and ginger and is been ranked 2nd in production of brinjal, cabbage, onions, potatoes, cauliflowers etc.
+In recent times, the business of vegetables is been considered as one of the fastest and lucrative developing industries in India.
+This is mainly due to the upscale demand for that of frozen vegetable products all over the globe.
+Due to the high demand for frozen vegetables, pickles, mushrooms, and other similar products, there is a scope for a large investment opportunity in exports.
+India is considered as the largest producer of okra and ginger and is been ranked 2nd in the production of brinjal, cabbage, onions, potatoes, cauliflowers, etc.

 India is been bestowed with a very suitable climate for the production of vegetables and it is been geologically located at such a place that it has a wide export opportunity in countries such as Japan, Malaysia, Korea, Middle East.

 Below mentioned are some of the guidelines that one needs to follow in order to start a vegetable export business –

 All you need to do is register yourself with the Ministry of Commerce through the Director-General of Foreign Trade (DGFT).
 DGFT will be providing a unique 10 digit IEC code number.
 The next step would be to fill a form named ANF2A and submit the same to DGFT.
 You will have to provide a PAN card and Bank account details along with an Rs.
 1,000 banker’s certificate.
 The last step is to register yourself with the Export Promotion Council (EPC) and commodity board, as it allows you to export outside the country.

 2. Setup an office

 The office can be at a prime location where there are houses or it can be in a busy market or an industrial area.
 You can even start an online business.

 3. Search for Suppliers